How to Build an Async REST API Client Class in Python with Connection Pooling

 HTTP keep-alive is the mechanism that makes pooling work at the protocol level.
 After a response is received, the server does not close the connection.
 Instead, the connection stays open, waiting for the next request.
 The httpx keepalive_expiry setting controls how long the client keeps an idle connection before closing it.
 But the server has its own timeout, and it may close the connection before your client does.
 When this happens, the next request on that connection hits a "reset" or "broken pipe" error on the first byte sent, and the pool transparently retries on a fresh connection.
 This is why you occasionally see a single slow request in an otherwise fast stream -- the pool is recovering from a server-side closure.

 There is also a subtler lifecycle issue.
 When a TCP connection is closed, the socket enters a TIME_WAIT state on the side that initiated the close.
 During TIME_WAIT (which lasts 60 seconds by default on Linux), that socket's port number is unavailable for reuse.
 If your application opens and closes thousands of connections rapidly -- the exact pattern you get when you create a new AsyncClient per request -- you can exhaust the local port range entirely.
-The kernel has roughly 28,000 ephemeral ports available by default (ports 32768-60999 on most Linux distributions).
+The kernel has roughly 28,000 ephemeral ports available by default (ports 32768-60999 on many Linux distributions).
 At high throughput without pooling, you will hit this limit, and new connections will fail with OSError: [Errno 99] Cannot assign requested address.
 Connection pooling prevents this entirely because pooled connections are never closed during normal operation.

 Pro Tip